SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 3. Add the import `import Text from "sap/m/Text";` to the top of the file because otherwise TypeScript considers the `Text` in the type cast as DOM Text type.

+As result, the overall `MainPage.ts` file should look [like this](com.myorg.myapp/webapp/test/integration/pages/MainPage.ts).

 4. In `webapp/test/integration/HelloJourney.ts` replace all existing `opaTest` entries with the following one:

 ```ts